IsaiahDuarte/SharpTree/README.md

 - **Multi-Targeted**: Compatible with both modern .NET environments (.NET 8) and legacy systems via .NET 4.8 for PowerShell 5.1.
 - **Exception Handling**: Robust error handling to manage I/O operations gracefully.

-## Upcoming Features

-- **ControlUp SBA**: Not an official script, but a way to import the SBA with instructions on possible dll usage. https://support.controlup.com/docs/script-based-actions-sba?
-- **MinSize parameter**: Size threashold for the node children but still calculates total size.

 ## Prerequisites

 - **.NET 8 SDK**: Required for building the project.
 [Download Here](https://dotnet.microsoft.com/download/dotnet/8.0)